-Pason generated \$44.1 million in Adjusted EBITDA, or 41.7% of revenue in the third quarter of 2024, compared to \$42.3 million or 45.4% of revenue in the third quarter of 2023, highlighting the Company's mostly fixed cost base and associated operating leverage.
-A comparison of Adjusted EBITDA margin year over year reflects the inclusion of IWS financial results at lower margins, with the Completions segment's investments made for its current stage of growth.
+With this revenue, Pason generated \$45.2 million in Adjusted EBITDA, or 39.9% of revenue in the first quarter of 2025, compared to \$42.4 million or 40.5% of revenue in the first quarter of 2024.
+While Adjusted EBITDA grew year over year with increasing revenue, a comparison of Adjusted EBITDA margins reflects higher levels of revenue generated by the Company's Completions and Solar and Energy

+Storage segments at lower margins given the investments made for the current stage of growth of those segments.